mransan/ocaml-protoc/README.md

   Example_pb.decode_person (Pbrt.Decoder.of_bytes bytes)
 ```

+:heavy_exclamation_mark: Int32 vs int

-**ℹ** *OCaml users will immediately point to the use of `int32` type in the generated code which might not be the most convenient choice.
+*OCaml users will immediately point to the use of `int32` type in the generated code which might not be the most convenient choice.
 One can modify this behavior using [custom extensions](doc/ocaml_extensions.md).*

 ### Install & Build